Movgto/capstone_1_project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank you for taking your time for passing by.
+Credits to [Cindy Shin](https://www.behance.net/adagio07), who is the designer of the templated used for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>